t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 # IoT Edge Computing Functions

-In this section, we first look at the current state of IoT edge computing {{sec-overview}}, and then define a general system model {{sec-model}}.
+In this section, we first look at the current state of IoT edge computing ({{sec-overview}}), and then define a general system model ({{sec-model}}).
 This provides context for IoT edge computing functions, which are listed in {{sec-components}}.

 ## Overview of IoT Edge Computing Today {#sec-overview}

 This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in {{I-D.defoy-t2trg-iot-edge-computing-background}}.

-IoT gateways, both open-source (such as EdgeX Foundry or Home Edge) and proprietary (such as Amazon Greengrass, Microsoft Azure IoT Edge, Google Cloud IoT Core, and gateways from Bosh, Siemens), represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises and is remotely managed through a cloud service.
+IoT gateways, both open-source (such as EdgeX Foundry or Home Edge) and proprietary (such as Amazon Greengrass, Microsoft Azure IoT Edge, Google Cloud IoT Core, and gateways from Bosch, Siemens), represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises and is remotely managed through a cloud service.
 IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT, and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
 Virtualization platforms enable the deployment of virtual edge computing functions (using VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base stations and concentration points), in edge data centers (in central offices) or regional data centers located near central offices.
 End devices are envisioned to become computing devices in forward-looking projects, but they are not commonly used as such today.

 Besides open-source and proprietary solutions, a horizontal IoT service layer is standardized by the oneM2M standards body, to reduce fragmentation, increase interoperability and promote reuse in the IoT ecosystem.

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
-Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks, which can implement local edge services.
+Edge cloud system operators host their customers' application VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location, and bandwidth management.

 Life cycle management of services and applications on physical IoT gateways is often cloud-based.
 Edge cloud management platforms and products (such as StarlingX, Akraino Edge Stack, Mobile EdgeX) adapt cloud management technologies (e.g., Kubernetes) to the edge cloud, i.e., to smaller, distributed computing devices running outside a controlled data center.
-Services and application life-cycle is typically using an NFV-like management and orchestration model.
+Service and application life-cycle is typically using an NFV-like management and orchestration model.

 Resilience in IoT often entails the ability to operate autonomously in periods of disconnectedness in order to preserve the integrity and safety of the controlled system, possibly in a degraded mode.
 IoT devices and gateways are often expected to operate in the always-on and unattended mode, using fault detection and unassisted recovery functions.